4 UNESCO World Heritage Sites in Malaysia

 There are many cycling routes, bike shops, and rentals around the island for bicycles and motorcycles.

-Penang Island City Council (MBPP) initiative has several LinkBike stations for anyone to rent type of bicycle is between $2.50 to $5 a day.
+Penang Island City Council (MBPP) initiative has several LinkBike stations for anyone to rent bicycles for $2.50 to $5 a day.

 Archaeological Heritage of the Lenggong Valley